stypr/clubhouse-py/README.md

 1. There is literally no way to disallow users from recording the voice.
 Imagine some people having a "physical" recording device next to them.
 How will you or the Clubhouse app detect such actions?
 2. Moreover, there is no way to even catch or block the user when someone records and shares your voice record anonymously.
 3. I think there are much more serious risks/problems that CH developers need to take a look at.
+There seem to be more high priority issues than this one. (in which I assume they're already working on atm)

 > What do you think about the Clubhouse app?
-Is it secure enough?
+Is the app secure enough?
 Can you rate their security levels?

-From my personal perspective:
+From my very personal perspective as a security engineer:

-1. API: well-made
+1. API: Well-made.
+I see developers are trying to fix some security issues here, but they still haven't fixed it, yet.
-2. Notifications: LGTM.
+2. Notifications: LGTM. but sometimes the server goes down.
+I haven't looked deep into it.
 3. Interaction with voice protocol: meh, but it looks like they're trying to work on it.
+I think it is more fun to dig more in but doing so will go out of the scope.

 > Don't you think your actions were ethically wrong?

 1. I also heard that these issues were raised and discussed over several months in an open Clubhouse chatroom, and I guess I've clarified a lot of questions people had over for several months.
+I guess this already helped some of engineers who were pretty much concerned about things here.
 2. I am pretty sure that somemone would've done this if it wasn't me anyways.
 At least I gave some initiative to try with good wills and share details with you guys.

+> I heard that the voice communication is not encrypted. is this true?

+As of 2021/Feb/24,

+1. [This technical post](https://theori.io/research/korean/analyzing-clubhouse) already explains things really well about the current situation.
+2. I was also curious and read some documentations in Agora.io ([Reference](https://docs.agora.io/en/Voice/channel_encryption_android))
+3. As mentioned in the technical post, it looks like the communication is never done.
+4. Also, ny looking at those documentations and my codes, you have now noticed that the `enableEncryption` is never used in my code.
+5. In the latest version, they seem to add the encryption but it is not yet used.
+It should be fixed in upcoming releases.

 > Do you have any plans to do further analysis if Clubhouse opens up a bug bounty programme?